MinnPost/minnpost-wordpress/wp-content/plugins/advanced-access-manager/readme.txt

 11. Improve your website security

 == Changelog ==

+= 5.3.4 =
+* Fixed incompatibility issue with plugins that use "plugins_loaded" hook for post manipulations
+* Fixed the bug with AAM_Api_Rest_Resource_User
+* Fixed issues with ConfigPress settings compatibility between versions
+* Fixed the issues with infinite loop when access denied redirect is not configured correctly
+* Fixed issue with post filtering that disregards Backend/Frotent/API Access Control settings
+* Fixed bug with login widget labels
+* Added more information about parent terms & posts to the Post & Terms list
+* Added additional widget that lists of AAM licenses on the Extensions tab
+* Added fallback secret key for jwt token generator
+* Added ability to filter out widgets from the Appearance->Widgets screen

 = 5.3.3 =
 * Fixed couple bugs with secure login widget rendering